chrissamugana/projects/README.md

 # AWS Cloud Projects Overview

 This repository documents a series of completed AWS hands-on labs and projects, showcasing practical implementations of cloud infrastructure, serverless architectures, containerization, load balancing strategies, logging, monitoring, and secure application deployment.
-Each project is structured to reflect real-world AWS usage scenarios, demonstrating proficiency across a broad set of AWS services.
+Each project is structured to reflect real world AWS usage scenarios, demonstrating proficiency across a broad set of AWS services.

 ## 🛠️ Tools & Services Used